- Written by Dr.Mehmet Demircioglu

 I separate this question from ordinary sex after a hair transplant.
 Sexual activity creates physical strain, sweating, pressure, and sometimes accidental rubbing of the recipient area.
 Viagra or Cialis adds a medication layer on top of that activity question.

-Can Cialis or Viagra improve graft survival?
+Cialis or Viagra does not improve graft survival

 Cialis and Viagra should not be used as graft survival shortcuts.
-The idea sounds attractive because patients hear the phrase blood flow and assume more blood flow means better growth.
+The idea sounds attractive because people hear the phrase blood flow and assume more blood flow means better growth.
 Hair transplant healing is more precise than that.

 Grafts need clean extraction, careful handling, correct storage, accurate placement, gentle recipient area work, stable tissue contact, oxygen supply, and a protected early healing period.
 A tablet cannot repair poor graft handling, aggressive dense packing, a weak donor plan, infection, heavy trauma, or a clinic that rushed the operation.

 The same thinking applies to PRP and exosomes after a hair transplant.
 Supportive treatments may have a role in selected cases, but they should not be sold as a way to rescue weak surgery.
 Viagra and Cialis are even less appropriate as hair transplant recovery promises because their main medical use is not hair growth.
+If growth support is being considered, that belongs in a separate discussion about minoxidil after a hair transplant, not in a Viagra or Cialis shortcut.

 Timing before surgery matters too.
 Sildenafil or Viagra within the previous 24 hours should be disclosed.
 Tadalafil or Cialis within the previous 48 to 72 hours matters even more because tadalafil can remain active longer.
 Surgery may still be possible, but the medication and blood pressure discussion changes.